digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # Question: How many possible byte values are there in a __16-bit__ system?

-Hint:
+To determine this:
-* Number of possible values: 2
+* Determine number of possible bit values: 2
-* Length of byte: 16
+* Determine length of byte: 16
 * Raise 2 to the power of 16 (2^16)

 ---